harshvardhansutar44/Aws-jenkins-sonarqube-docker-pipeline/README.md

 🚀 End-to-End CI/CD Pipeline with Jenkins, SonarQube, Docker & AWS 📌 Project Overview
 This project demonstrates an end-to-end CI/CD pipeline using GitHub, Jenkins, SonarQube, Docker, and AWS EC2.
-Whenever code is pushed to GitHub, Jenkins automatically triggers the build process.
-The project supports multiple Jenkins configurations:
+Whenever code is pushed to GitHub, Jenkins automatically triggers the pipeline, performs static code analysis using SonarQube, transfers the application to a Docker server, builds a Docker image, and deploys the application inside a Docker container.
-•	Jenkins Freestyle Project
-•	Jenkins Pipeline Project
-It includes two different Jenkinsfiles:
-1. Jenkinsfile without SonarQube o	Performs source code checkout o	Transfers application files to Docker Server o	Builds Docker image o	Deploys application container
-2. Jenkinsfile with SonarQube
-o	Performs source code checkout o	Executes SonarQube static code analysis o	Checks code quality o	Transfers application files to Docker Server o	Builds Docker image o	Deploys application container
 ________________________________________
 Architecture
 Developer